Active ingredient

 The pain-relieving effect of ZYDOL SR may be reduced and the length of time it acts may be shortened, if you take medicines which contain

-Your doctor will tell you whether you should take ZYDOL SR, and what dose.
+Your doctor will tell you whether you should take ZYDOL SR, and which dose.

 Do not drink alcohol during treatment with ZYDOL SR as its effect may be intensified.
 Food does not influence the effect of ZYDOL SR.